Niles086/reading-notes/code-301/class-09.md

-# Read: Class 09
+Read: Class 09

-Both functional programming concepts and Node.js modules are critical for developing robust and efficient applications.
-Here's why:
-Functional Programming:
-Predictable and reliable code: Pure functions and immutability lead to code that's easier to reason about, debug, and test.
-This reduces bugs, improves maintainability, and promotes code confidence.
-Modular and reusable components: Functions become independent building blocks, allowing for cleaner code organization and reuse across various parts of your application.
-Concurrent and parallel execution: Pure functions are inherently thread-safe, enabling easier parallelization and utilization of multi-core processors, boosting performance and scalability.
-Comprehensible and maintainable code: Referential transparency allows for simpler understanding of program flow and logic, making code more readable and easier to maintain for future developers.
-Node.js Modules:
-Modular and organized code: Modules encapsulate functionalities, promoting code organization, separation of concerns, and improved code reusability.
-Simplified development: Importing existing modules allows developers to leverage pre-built functionalities, reducing development time and effort.
-Code reuse and maintainability: Modules encourage code reuse across different parts of your application, promoting consistency and simplifying maintenance.
-Improved project structure: Modules organize code logically, making projects more organized and easier to navigate, especially for large applications.
-Easier collaboration: Sharing modules enables developers to collaborate more effectively by working on independent units without interfering with each other's code.
-In essence, both functional programming and Node.js modules contribute to writing cleaner, more efficient, and maintainable code.
-They promote modularity, reusability, predictability, and collaboration, ultimately leading to better software development practices and higher quality applications.

-Readings: Functional Programming

-Functional Programming Concepts
-What is functional programming? -Functional programming is a programming paradigm that emphasizes the use of functions as the primary building blocks of programs.
-It focuses on immutability, pure functions, and data manipulation through function application.
+Functional Programming: Functional programming is a programming paradigm that treats computation as the evaluation of mathematical functions and avoids changing state and mutable data.
+It emphasizes the use of pure functions, immutability, and declarative expressions.

-What is a pure function and how do we know if something is a pure function? -A pure function is a function that, given the same inputs, always produces the same outputs and does not have any side effects.
-In other words, it does not modify any external state, including global variables or internal state between calls. -Deterministic: Outputs are solely determined by the inputs.
-Stateless: Doesn't rely on or modify any external state.
-Referentially transparent: Can be replaced with its output anywhere in the code without affecting the program's behavior.
-What are the benefits of a pure function? -Reasoning and testing: Predictable behavior due to no side effects makes debugging and testing simpler.
-Concurrency: Pure functions are thread-safe, enabling easier parallelization and multi-core utilization.
-Memoization: Pure functions can be memoized (cached) to improve performance.
-Composition: Pure functions can be easily combined to build complex functions, enhancing modularity and code reuse.
-What is immutability? -Immutability refers to the concept of data being non-modifiable once created.
-Any changes result in a new data structure instead of altering the existing one.
-This promotes predictable behavior and simplifies reasoning about program state.
+Pure Function: A pure function is a function that, given the same input, will always return the same output and has no observable side effects.
+In other words:

+Deterministic: The output is solely determined by its input.
+No Side Effects: It does not modify variables outside its scope, and it does not have any observable effects other than returning a value.
+How to Identify a Pure Function:

+No Side Effects: It should not modify external state or variables.
+Deterministic: Given the same inputs, it always produces the same output.
+No I/O Operations: It does not perform I/O operations, such as reading from files or user input.
+Benefits of Pure Functions:

+Predictability: Easier to reason about and predict behavior.
+Testability: Easier to test since they have no side effects.
+Concurrency: Safer for concurrent execution due to lack of shared mutable state.
+Memoization: Enables memoization for performance optimization.
+Immutability: Immutability is the concept of making variables and data structures unchangeable or unable to be modified after their creation.
+In functional programming, immutability is favored to avoid unintended side effects and to make programs more predictable.

-What is Referential transparency? -Referential transparency guarantees that a function call can be replaced with its return value without affecting the program's behavior.
-This allows for optimizations like constant folding and function inlining.
+Referential Transparency: Referential transparency is a property of pure functions.
+It means that a function call can be replaced with its resulting value without changing the program's behavior.
+This property allows for substitution of expressions with their values, aiding in reasoning about and optimizing code.

-Videos

-Node JS Tutorial for Beginners #6 - Modules and require() What is a module? -Modules in Node.js are JavaScript files that contain independent, reusable code.
-They encapsulate functionality and promote modularity, organization, and code reuse.
+A module in programming refers to a self-contained unit of code that encapsulates related functionality.
+Modules help in organizing code into separate files or components, making the codebase more modular, maintainable, and scalable.

-What does the word ‘require’ do? -require() is a built-in function in Node.js used to import modules into a file.
-It takes the module path as an argument and returns the module's exported object.
-This object can then be used to access the module's functionalities.
+require: In contexts like Node.js (CommonJS), require is a keyword used to include and use modules in JavaScript.
+It is used to import functionality from other modules into the current module.
+The require statement loads the specified module and returns the exported functionality, making it available for use in the current module.

-How do we bring another module into the file the we are working in? -To use functions or variables defined in another module:
+Bringing Another Module: To bring another module into the file you are working in, you use the require statement followed by the path to the module.

-Syntax: const module = require('path/to/module'); Example: const math = require('./math'); imports the math module located in the current directory.
-What do we have to do to make a module available? -To make your module available for import by other files:
-Syntax: module.exports = { ... }; or exports.function = ...; Example: module.exports = { add, subtract }; exports the add and subtract functions.
+Making a Module Available: To make a module available for use in other files, you need to export the functionality you want to expose.
+In Node.js (CommonJS), you typically use module.exports or exports to define what gets exported from a module.